Ottunger/whigi/README.md

 Please make sure to update password when you recover it (create a client that does so).

 # Third-parties
+- CAREFUL THIRS PART OF THE DOC MIGHT NOT BE UP TO DATE, CHECK THE LATEST API REPO.
+ALTHOUGH THOSE STILL WORK, BETTER URL EXIST!
 - SIMULATE AN ACCOUNT CREATION WITHOUT OAUTH: This is the best method for account creation.
 Make your user browse to /account/encodeURIComponent([your-ID])/encodeURIComponent([return\_url\_ok])/encodeURIComponent([return\_url\_deny])/true.
 This will create a new dummy data in the user's file named keys/auth/[your-ID], and share it with you.
 To log in a user, make him browse to /remote/encodeURIComponent([your-ID])/[challenge]/encodeURIComponent([return\_url]).
 The URL